d21bhardwaj/Cushy/README.md

-# Cushy
+# Cushy intital name of Project Pinetown
-# Don't make any commits to Master Branch.
-## Comment in the group before making any changes.
+# Connect with us at Project.pinetown@gmail.com
 ## Learn and help Others Learn

 ### For the issue of environ not found :-